moskytw/mosql/README.rst

 The main features:

-1. Easy-to-learn --- No magic syntax.
-Everything is just plain data structure or SQL keyword.
+1. Easy-to-learn --- Everything is just plain data structure or SQL keyword.
 2. Convenient    --- It makes result set more easy to use.
 3. Secure        --- It prevents the SQL injection from both identifier and value.